AdobeDocs/experience-manager-65.en/help/forms/using/setup-eclipse-project-build-installer.md

 * Set the `ANDROID_SDK_ROOT` system environment variable to the SDK location for Android.
 For example, C:\Users\&lt;username&gt;\AppData\Local\Android\Sdk
 * Set the `Path` system environment variable to include the platform-tools and tools folder locations for Android.
 For example, C:\Users\&lt;username&gt;\AppData\Local\Android\Sdk\platform-tools and C:\Users\&lt;username&gt;\AppData\Local\Android\Sdk\tools.

-## Build standard AEM Forms app {#set-up-the-xcode-project}
+## Build a standard AEM Forms app {#set-up-the-xcode-project}

-Once you have saved the adobe-lc-mobileworkspace-src-&lt;version&gt;.zip file on the local file system and set the environment variables, build standard AEM Forms Android app using any of the following options:
+After you have saved the adobe-lc-mobileworkspace-src-&lt;version&gt;.zip file on the local file system and set the environment variables, build a standard AEM Forms Android app using any of the following options:

 * [Build AEM Forms app using Android Studio](#using-android-studio)
 * [Generate .apk file using Android Studio](#generate-apk-android-studio)

 ### Build AEM Forms app using Android Studio {#using-android-studio}

-Perform the following steps to build AEM Forms app using Android Studio:
+To build an AEM Forms app using Android Studio, perform the following steps:

 1. Launch the Android Studio application on your machine.
 1. Click **Open an existing Android Studio project**.
 If the dialog box to open an existing project does not appear automatically, select **File** &gt; **Open**.